kacperhreniak/cheat-sheet-android-developer/topics/kotlin.md

 # Kotlin

+## Basic
 - #### `object`
+  Object declaration is way to handle singleon in Kotlin.
+Object is available globally - there is no local value and object cannot be used as right assigment statement.
+Inialization of object is done on firs access.
 - #### `companion object`
+  companion object is used to object declaration inside class.
+Name of the companion object can be omitted and outer class is used as qulifier.

 - #### Kotlin: `Inheritence`:
   All class in Kotlin inherit from common super class `Any`.
 By default class is final, and use `open` kewyword to make it inheritable.